Marketing Planner with Calendar & Timeline

 Status List:

 There is a range of statuses in column B, which can be adjusted.
 However, two key status is ‘Archived’.
-This should not be changed as it is used specifically for automating moving events between the Planned and Archived sheets.
+This should not be changed as it is used specifically for filtering the timeline.
 Up to 100 Statuses can be used.

 Type: